Superstar0715/Django-example/README.md

 7. Open your browser and go to http://127.0.0.1:8000, you will be greeted with a welcome page.

-## Deploying to OpenShift
+## Deploying to Superstar

-To follow the next steps, you need to be logged in to an OpenShift cluster and have an OpenShift project where you can work on.
+To follow the next steps, you need to be logged in to an Superstar cluster and have an Superstar project where you can work on.

 ### Using an application template

-The directory `openshift/templates/` contains OpenShift application templates that you can add to your OpenShift project with:
+The directory `Superstar/templates/` contains Superstar application templates that you can add to your Superstar project with:

-    oc create -f openshift/templates/<TEMPLATE_NAME>.json
+    oc create -f Superstar/templates/<TEMPLATE_NAME>.json

-The template `django.json` contains just a minimal set of components to get your Django application into OpenShift.
+The template `django.json` contains just a minimal set of components to get your Django application into Superstar.

 The template `django-postgresql.json` contains all of the components from `django.json`, plus a PostgreSQL database service and an Image Stream for the Python base image.
 For simplicity, the PostgreSQL database in this template uses ephemeral storage and, therefore, is not production ready.

-After adding your templates, you can go to your OpenShift web console, browse to your project and click the create button.
+After adding your templates, you can go to your Superstar web console, browse to your project and click the create button.
 Create a new app from one of the templates that you have just added.

 Adjust the parameter values to suit your configuration.
 Most times you can just accept the default values, however you will probably want to set the `GIT_REPOSITORY` parameter to point to your fork and the `DATABASE_*` parameters to match your database configuration.

-Alternatively, you can use the command line to create your new app, assuming your OpenShift deployment has the default set of ImageStreams defined.
+Alternatively, you can use the command line to create your new app, assuming your Superstar deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](https://docs.okd.io/latest/install_config/imagestreams_templates.html).
-If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace:
+If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'Superstar' namespace:

-    oc new-app openshift/templates/django.json -p SOURCE_REPOSITORY_URL=<your repository location>
+    oc new-app Superstar/templates/django.json -p SOURCE_REPOSITORY_URL=<your repository location>

 Your application will be built and deployed automatically.
 If that doesn't happen, you can debug your build: